Edited By: Paul M. Ness

 PREPARATION OF MANUSCRIPTS (ORIGINAL RESEARCH)

-Research articles are not to exceed 4,000 words, or 16-20 typewritten, double-spaced pages, excluding references and illustrations.
+Research articles are not to exceed 4,000 words, excluding the abstract, references and illustrations.
 Do not use justified right margins.
 Begin each of the following sections on a separate page: title page, abstract and key words, text, acknowledgments, references, individual tables, illustrations, and legends.
 All pages should be saved in a single file, with the exception of figure files.
-Do not use Registered Trademark symbols in your manuscript.
+Do not use Registered Trademark symbols, Headers, Footers (including page numbers), nor Footnotes in your manuscript.

 The title page should contain: 1) the title of the article, which should be concise but informative and should not include abbreviations or brand names; 2) a short running head of no more than 40 characters (count letters and spaces) typed at the bottom of the title page and identified as such; 3) first and last names of each author but not his/her titles, degrees, positions, or academic ranks.
 Attribution for the work should be stated separately (see below); 4) the name(s) of department(s) and institution(s) to which the work should be attributed; 5) disclaimers, if any; 6) name, address, telephone and FAX numbers, and e-mail address of the author responsible for correspondence about the manuscript; 7) either the name and address of the author responsible for reprint requests or a statement that reprints will not be available from the author; and 8) the source(s) of support in the form of grants, equipment, or drugs; 9) CONFLICT OF INTEREST.
 After completing the Conflict of Interest form, please note on the Title Page of your word document and conflicts of interest of any of the authors.
 If there are no conflicts please state that fact; 10) No BRAND NAMES in the Title; and no registered trademark symbols throughout the manuscript; 11) Please include the WORD COUNT.